chromaui/learnstorybook.com/content/screen.md

 However, where things get interesting is in rendering the story in Storybook.

 As we saw previously, the `TaskList` component is a **container** that renders the `PureTaskList` presentational component.
+By definition container components cannot be simply rendered in isolation; they expect to be passed some context or to connect to a service.
+What this means is that to render a container in Storybook, we must mock (i.e. provide a pretend version) of the context or service it requires.

-When placing the `TaskList` into Storybook, we were able to dodge this issue by simply rendering the `PureTaskList`.
-We'll do something similar and render the `PureInboxScreen` in storybook.
+When placing the `TaskList` into Storybook, we were able to dodge this issue by simply rendering the `PureTaskList` and avoiding the cotnainer.
+We'll do something similar and render the `PureInboxScreen` in Storybook also.

-However, for the `PureInboxScreen` we have a problem in that although the `PureInboxScreen` itself is presentational, its child, the `TaskList`, is not.
+However, for the `PureInboxScreen` we have a problem because although the `PureInboxScreen` itself is presentational, its child, the `TaskList`, is not.
 In a sense the `PureInboxScreen` has been polluted by “container-ness”.
 So when we setup our stories:

 ```javascript
 import React from 'react';